I-am-Future/PyTorch-Linear-Operator-CUDA/README.md

     + (Unfortunately, our implementation are not as fast as PyTorch's, which utilizes cuBLAS and cuDNN.
 But it is a good demo in writing PyTorch C++ CUDA extension.)

++ A Python-side module interface for matrix multiplication operator and a simple linear (Y = XW+b) operator.

-+ Testings to make sure the forward and backward are correct.
++ Testings (manually and `torch.autograd.gradcheck`) to make sure the forward and backward are correct.

++ An short example of using our own linear layer vs. torch's linear layer in classifying MNIST dataset.
+Supprisingly, our implementation is even a little faster than torch's.

 ## Build